Comparative education: Objectives

 Comparative education is often incorrectly assumed to exclusively encompass studies that compare two or more different countries.
-In fact, since its early days researchers in this field have often eschewed such approaches, preferring rather to focus on comparisons within a single country over time.
-Still, some large scale projects, such as the PISA and TIMSS studies, have made important findings through explicitly comparative macro analysis of massive data sets.
+In fact, since its early days researchers in this field have often also studied international institutions, international cooperation, and transnational influences on education systems and practices.
+Single-country and single-site studies have made important contributions to the field.
+Some large-scale projects, such as the PISA and TIMSS studies, have made important contributions to the field through explicitly comparative macro analysis of massive data sets.

-Rationale for the Field
+Rationale

 Many important educational questions can best be examined from an international and comparative perspective.
-For example, in the United States there is no nationwide certificate of completion of secondary education.
+For example, in the United States, there is no nationwide certificate of completion of secondary education.
 This raises the hypothetical question of what may be the advantages and disadvantages of leaving such certification to each of the 50 states.
 Comparative education may draw on the experience of countries such as Japan and France, for instance, to show how a centralized system works, and illustrate the possible advantages and disadvantages of a more centralized approach to educational certification.
 Critics of comparative education sometimes disparagingly refer to its approaches and conclusions as "policy borrowing," with the implication that policies are best developed organically according to local needs rather than what appears to have worked in other contexts.
 However, comparative education scholars argue that education everywhere faces many of the same challenges, and there is much to learn from both successes and failures in other contexts.

-Disciplinary vs. Interdisciplinary Identity
+Disciplinary vs. interdisciplinary identity

 Comparative education is closely related to, and may overlap with, international education, international development education, and comparative sociology.
-There are also efforts to expand and "decolonize," the field of philosophy of education with a comparative education approach.
+There are also efforts to expand and "decolonize" the field of philosophy of education with a comparative education approach.
 While in some countries, comparative education is fully established as a distinct field of educational research, in others it might best be regarded as an interdisciplinary field that brings together scholars from diverse specializations.
 For instance, specialists in math education, social studies education, or various arts subjects may develop research designed to enable meaningful comparisons between national educational systems with a focus on their specific subject area of expertise.
 It follows that comparative education research can examine schooling holistically and globally (macro-level analysis), or may alternatively focus on the status of a particular subject area in a specific region of the world, thereby benefiting from subject-area or regional expertise (meso- or micro-level analysis).
 Each approach may have characteristic advantages and disadvantages.

+Theories

+According to the Bloomsbury Handbook of Theory in Comparative and International Education, the theories used in comparative education can be broken down into 5 categories: foundational theories, post-foundational theories, theoretical adaptations and revisions, theories of policy and practice, and interdisciplinary and emerging approaches.